uppervalleydsa/uppervalleydsa.org/content/layout/home.md

 ## We are the Upper Valley chapter of the Democratic Socialists of America

-The Upper Valley of Vermont and New Hampshire is a group of towns on both sides of the Upper Connecticut River, centred around the confluence of the White River and the Connecticut.
+The Upper Valley of Vermont and New Hampshire is a group of towns on both sides of the Upper Connecticut River, centered around the confluence of the White River and the Connecticut.

 ![BLM protest](/uploads/blmgreen.jpg 'BLM protest')